Bienvenue dans notre Petite France!

 Pupils in Years 13 are encouraged to participate in a 'Homestay Programme' in Bordeaux during the summer.

-Year 14 pupils also take part in the Northern Ireland CILT A Level French Debating Competition.
+Year 14 pupils also take part in the Northern Ireland CILT A Level French Debating Competition and the Juvenes Translatores Contest, organised by the European Commission.